jillp79/WebProject1/README.md

 3. Instagram Image Gallery

 More enhancements not listed in drawio
 4. A link listed on each image of rabbits to adopt.
-This link would link to show a documents, which is a pedigree
+This link would link to show pedigree documentation
 5. Ecommerce section with affiliate links to Amazon and Chewy.
 Also a section with products made by Red Thicket Rabbitry

+Javascript for form submission used from Formspree.io